rajaghan/docker-nexus/README.md

 Nexus can be configured to proxy and group repositories.
 The folder `rh` in this repository contains a Dockerfile based on a build of either oss/ or pro/ within the context of the current OpenShift namespace.
 It assumes that a previous image for `docker-nexus` exists, and will simply overlay a full configuration over the base configuration, which contains all the Red Hat Maven repositories, along with a Group repository call `redhat-all` - an amalgamation of every other Red Hat repository.
 This is provided for ease of use.

-To use, build either oss or pro:
+To use, build either oss or pro (assuming a build doesn't currently exist):
 ```
 # oc new-build --strategy=docker --context-dir=oss http://github.com/benemon
 # oc new-build --strategy=docker --context-dir=pro http://github.com/benemon